Pension drawdown — the complete UK guide.

 One of drawdown's biggest advantages over annuities is what happens when you die.
 In drawdown, your remaining pot passes to your nominated beneficiaries.
 The tax treatment depends on your age at death:

-Death at or after age 75: Your beneficiaries can still inherit the pot, but any withdrawals they make are taxed at their marginal income tax rate.
-The pot itself is not taxed — only withdrawals.
+Death at or after age 75: Your beneficiaries can still inherit the pot, but withdrawals are normally taxed at their marginal income tax rate.

 Important: Your pension provider pays out based on an "expression of wishes" form, not your will.
 The scheme trustees have discretion over who receives the pot, though they almost always follow the expression of wishes.
 Make sure yours is up to date — particularly after marriage, divorce, or the birth of a child.
 See our full pension inheritance guide for the complete picture.